docQodly/docs/docs/language/IMAPTransporterClass.md

 The `.searchMails()` function <!-- REF #IMAPTransporterClass.searchMails().Summary -->searches for messages that match the given *searchCriteria* in the current mailbox<!-- END REF -->. *searchCriteria* consists of one or more search keys.

-*searchCriteria* is a text parameter listing one or more search keys (see [Authorized search-keys](#authorized-search-keys) below) associated or not with values to look for.
+*searchCriteria* is a string parameter listing one or more search keys (see [Authorized search-keys](#authorized-search-keys) below) associated or not with values to look for.
 A search key may be a single or multiple items.
 For example:

 ```
 SearchKey1 = FLAGGED